huanxiangsu/Frupal/README.md

 The amazing game of Frupal.
-You can run the game at http://web.cecs.pdx.edu/~kkraiger/Frupal2/frupal.html enjoy :)
+\nYou can run the game at http://web.cecs.pdx.edu/~kkraiger/Frupal2/frupal.html enjoy :)